Personal Protective Equipment (PPE)

 prevention of work-related illnesses and injuries.
 NIOSH and OSHA have

-made guidance documents for instituting a PPE program.
+released guidance documents for instituting a PPE program.

-What are the critical components of a PPE
+What are the critical components of a PPE program?

-How often should the PPE Policy and
+How often should the PPE Policy and Procedures be updated?

-It should be reviewed annually and as needed per
+They should be reviewed annually and as needed per

 agency protocol.
 Depending